Qlab-UDel/qlab/analysis/gjt-web-analysis/README.md

 titled_scores = array2table(scores, 'VariableNames', {'part_id', 'hit_rate', 'false_alarm_rate', 'a_prime'});
  ```
  ## Step 5.
- * Match the particpant's age to their ID.
+ * Match the participant's age to their ID.
 Use ages and raw score to calculate standard score through a for loop.
- * If the particpant's age is missing from the spreadsheet, the script excludes it from the for loop that calculates standard score, and outputs and error message in the final output table.
+ * If the participant's age is missing from the spreadsheet, the script excludes it from the for loop that calculates standard score, and outputs and error message in the final output table. *Check spelling of participant*

 ## Step 6.
 * Create a table which includes participant ID, hit rate, false alarm rate, raw score, and standard score.